spences10/spences10/README.md

 Hi I'm Scott!

-Svelte Socierty London meetup organiser.
+Svelte Socierty London events organiser.
 [Join the Guild for] updates on the next event.

+Svelte ambassador.

 I write in my [blog].